-Armstrong.
-Marshall, Spencer, Gawne, Beall, Zimmerer.
+Armstrong, Marshall, Spencer, Gawne, Beall, Zimmerer.

-Public Printing-Uhl, chairman; Laflin, Harris, Lowe, Olson, Wilkinson, Murray, bers, clerks and assistants of both bers, clerks and assistants of both unanimous.
-The following senate files branches, and the incidental expenses | were introduced: A bill for an act to of the session.
-The second reapportionment bill to come before the house tion of appointments of clerks of the was introduced by Gallogly of Brown.
-It is different in many respects from sistance for the county judges, and to the bill introduced by Brown of Lin- fix the compensation of such clerks coln county, but provides similar representation for Douglas, Lancaster and 9b, 9c, 9d, 9e, 9f and 9g of chapter several other counties of largest popu- xxiii, Compiled Statutes of Nebraska, lation.
+Public Printing-Uhl, chairman; Laffin, bore clerks and assistants of both bore clerks. bers, clerks and assistants of both branches, and the incidental expenses of the session.
+The second reapportionment bill to come before the house was introduced by Gallogly of Brown.
+It is different in many respects from the bill introduced by Brown of Lincoln county, but provides similar representation for Douglas, Lancaster and several other counties of largest population.
 Both were referred to the re- and all acts in conflict therewith.
-For apportionment committee, of which an act to incorporate cities of the first the authors of the two bills are members Representative Steinmeyer of Gage introduced a joint resolution au- | habitants; to define, regulate and prethorizing the appointment of a committee of three by both branches of bilities, powers and government, and the legislature to draft a new revenue to repeal article i of chapter 13a of bill.
-Among house rolls read appear the Compiled Statutes of 1899.
-An the following: A bill for an act pre- act to provide for the apointment of a scribing the duties of county attorneys in cases where changes of venue are Sailors' homes in this state, and to taken in criminal cases, and requiring prescribe their duties and fix their the county attorney to follow such compensation.
-For a joint resolution cases to the county to which they may proposing a convention to submit be removed.
-A bill for an act to provide for the drainage for agricultural and sanitary purposes and to repeal senators by direct vote of the people. article iii of chapter lxxxix of the An act to provide for the manner of Compiled Statutes of 1897, and allowing land owners to drain their property grand and petit jurors in counties by constructing drainage ditches, discarging water into any natural water course or depression leading to same.
+For apportionment committee, of which the authors of the two bills are members Representative Steinmeyer of Gage introduced a joint resolution authorizing the appointment of a committee of three by both branches of bilities, powers and government, and the legislature to draft a new revenue bill.
+Among house rolls read appear the following: A bill for an act prescribing the duties of county attorneys in cases where changes of venue are taken in criminal cases, and requiring prescribe their duties and fix their the county attorney to follow such cases to the county to which they may be removed.
+A bill for an act to provide for the drainage for agricultural and sanitary purposes and to repeal article iii of chapter lxxxix of the Compiled Statutes of 1897, and allowing land owners to drain their property by constructing drainage ditches, discarging water into any natural water course or depression leading to same.
 An act providing for a landlord's lien upon crops planted or sown on demised premises, and providing for the foreclosure of such lien and a penalty for selling, removing or disposing of such crops during the existence of such lien.
-An act for the relief of a person owning real property having an insane husband or wife, and to empower such person to sell, mortgage or convey as it stands, it having been declared such property under power of the dis- unconstitutional.
-Senator Harlan, at trict court.
-An act to provide for the the request of a delegation of mayors erection and maintenance of a hard- and officials of cities of Nebraska havfibre twine plant at the Nebraska state penitentiary at Lincoln and making 600 inhabitants, introduced a bill the appropriations therefor and limiting cost to \$35,000.
-An act to district the state into senatorial and representative districts and for the apportionment of senators and representatives and to fix the number of the same and to repeal section 2 of chapter v of the Compiled Statutes of Nebraska.
+An act for the relief of a person owning real property having an insane husband or wife, and to empower such person to sell, mortgage or convey such property under power of the district court.
+An act to provide for the erection and maintenance of a hardfibre twine plant at the Nebraska state penitentiary at Lincoln and making appropriations therefor and limiting cost to \$35,000.
+An act to district the state into senatorial and representative districts and for the apportion- bill was framed at a meeting of the ment of senators and representatives and to fix the number of the same and to repeal section 2 of chapter v of the

+Compiled Statutes of Nebraska.